Foundation Diet and Health

 Worldwide occurrence - cultivation

-Depending on the variety, truffles grow wild in large parts of Europe, Australia, the USA and in some regions of China, Japan and North Africa.
-9 In Europe, they are found mainly in Italy and France.
-In general, truffles can be divided into two types: the real truffle ( Tuber ) and the desert truffle ( Terfezia, Tirmania ).
-10
+Depending on the species, truffles grow wild in large parts of Europe, Australia, the USA and in some regions of China, Japan and North Africa.
+9 In Europe they are found mainly in Italy and France.

 Evidence of the use of truffles (desert truffles) to feed the population can be found in the oldest records of human culture.
-They were used in the Bronze Age, and were mentioned by the Greeks, Romans and in the Bible.
-11 Research into truffle cultivation began in the mid-19th century, and in 1885 ectomycorrhiza, a symbiosis of the fungus with a host plant, was discovered.
-It was not until the late 1970s that the first truffles were harvested in French and Italian truffle plantations, which had been grown using artificially inoculated seedlings.
-The most commonly cultivated truffle species is Tuber melanosporum - the black truffle.
-9 Cultivation of the black truffle ( T. melanosporum) , summer truffle ( T. aestivum ) and white truffle ( T.borchii) occurs in North America, China, Chile, Argentina, New Zealand, Australia and Europe.
+They were used in the Bronze Age and mentioned by the Greeks, Romans and in the Bible.
+11 From the mid-19th century, research into truffle cultivation began, and in 1885 ectomycorrhiza, a symbiosis of the fungus with a host plant, was discovered.
+It was not until the late 1970s that the first truffles were harvested in French and Italian truffle plantations, grown using artificially inoculated seedlings.
+The most commonly cultivated truffle species is Tuber melanosporum - the black truffle (Perigord truffle).
+9 The cultivation of the black truffle ( T. melanosporum), summer truffle ( T. aestivum ; Syn.: T. unicatum, Burgundy truffle) and the spring truffle ( T. borchii ; March truffle) takes place in North America, China, Chile, Argentina, New Zealand, Australia and Europe.
+In Europe, the white truffle ( Tuber magnatum ; Piedmont truffle) is one of the most sought-after truffle species with the highest turnover.
 10 Despite successful cultivation, most truffles are collected in natural areas and not in artificial truffle plantations.
 Truffle cultivation could be an alternative source of income for abandoned land and to promote underdeveloped areas.
-6 Cultivation of desert truffles in their natural habitats has the potential to counteract their decline and bring financial benefits to the region.
+6 The cultivation of desert truffles in their natural habitats has the potential to counteract their decline and bring financial benefits to the region.
 11

 Cultivation - Harvest

-Truffles grow underground (hypogeous), where they are usually 2.5 to 15 cm below the ground.
+Truffles grow 2.5 to 15 cm below the ground (hypogeous).
 3 ,9 The appropriate pH value is 7-8.
-Truffles are the fruiting body and reproductive organ of various fungi.
-3 ,9 The spread of the spores in nature depends on animals that eat the truffles including the spores and then spread them through their excretions.
+Truffles are the fruiting body and reproductive organ of various types of fungi.
+3 ,9 The spread of spores in nature depends on animals that eat the truffles including the spores and then spread them through their excretions.
 9 For this reason, truffles develop very intense aromas to attract animals.
 19 In truffle cultivation, however, the host plant is artificially "inoculated" with truffles.
 10

 Truffles live in symbiosis with certain host plants.
 The fungus covers the fine roots of the host with a layer of fungal tissue.
 The hosts receive water and minerals from the truffles, and in return the truffles receive carbohydrates and a habitat from the tree.
 Truffles have not yet been able to produce fruit outside of the host plant.
 9, 10 Common hosts of the tuber are birch, hazelnut, beech and oak.
 20 The host plants of the desert truffle belong to the rockrose family (Cistaceae).
 12